kozmik-moore/cleaning-bank-marketing-campaign-data/README.md

 It is a bonus coursework module for the **[Data Engineer in Python](https://app.datacamp.com/learn/career-tracks/data-engineer-in-python)** career track.
 I saw it as an opportunity to practice some fundamentals with `pandas`, as well as practice for hosting projects on GitHub and writing articles for LinkedIn.

+To read the LinkedIn article, go [here](https://www.linkedin.com/pulse/project-debrief-cleaning-bank-marketing-data-kozmik-moore-fqvsc/).

+### Who this is for

+This project is for any headhunters hoping to see some of my work.
+It can also be for other people looking for a data analysis project that is already started for them, along with a tutorial on setting up a development environment using Visual Studio Code (VS Code).

 ### Project structure

 ```